rafikee/crypto/README.md

 ## Deploy

-*Make sure to update the project id*
+*Make sure to update the project ids below*

 *Ensure that you have setup gcloud from the command line and it points to your correct GCP project*

-`gcloud functions deploy get_crypto --set-env-vars --project=xxxx --runtime python39 --trigger-http --allow-unauthenticated`
+`gcloud functions deploy get_crypto --set-env-vars MY_PROJECT_ID=xxx --project=xxxx --runtime python39 --trigger-http --allow-unauthenticated`